quicwg/base-drafts/draft-ietf-quic-transport.md

 more connection IDs than the peer's limit, with the exception that connection IDs MAY be provided if sent in a NEW_CONNECTION_ID frame that also requests the retirement of enough connection IDs that the number of active connection IDs will stay within the limit.
-An endpoint that receives more connection IDs than its advertised active_connection_id_limit MUST close the connection with an error of type CONNECTION_ID_LIMIT_ERROR.
+An endpoint that receives a NEW_CONNECTION_ID frame that increases the number of active connection IDs - without a Retire Prior To field that requests retirement of enough active connections to keep the total number of active connection IDs within the value the endpoint advertised in its active_connection_id_limit transport parameter - MUST close the connection with an error of type CONNECTION_ID_LIMIT_ERROR.

 An endpoint SHOULD supply a new connection ID when the peer retires a connection ID.
 If an endpoint provided fewer connection IDs than the peer's